wandb/docs/docs/guides/models/automation.md

 Define a team secret to ensure the authenticity and integrity of data transmitted from payloads.

 :::note
+* Secrets are available if you use:
+  * W&B SaaS public cloud; or
+  * W&B Server in a Kubernetes cluster
 * Skip this section if the external server you send HTTP POST requests to does not use secrets.

-* Secrets are available if you use the W&B SaaS public cloud or if you deploy W&B Server in a Kubernetes cluster.
 :::